kylewelsby/frontend-tech-test-2/NOTES.md

 ## 2020-08-07 19:31:00

 Introduced Jest unit-testing framework to test the expectations for `src/utils/flatten.js`.
 Refactored the code to use reducers and checks for objects.

+## 2020-08-07 19:50:00

+Adding final touches like a `./README.md` and ensuring the quality of the resulting code at this time is as I expect.

+Should I have had more time time I would have liked to use [XState.js](https://xstate.js.org/) to manage the state machine of the API requests and seperate the main component out into smaller focused components on the off-chance they'll benifit from reusability.

+For now everything for this simple example is in one document to keep the state management simple.